-The WHO-5 Child Wellbeing Index is a simple self-reported measure of children's psychological wellbeing.
-It consists of five, positively phrased questions, which can be administered in under five minutes.
+The WHO-5 Child Well-being Index is a simple self-reported measure of children's psychological well-being.
+It consists of five positively phrased questions, which can be administered in under five minutes.

-It was introduced in its current form in 1998 by WHO Regional Office in Europe for use with children aged nine and above.
+It was introduced in its current form in 1998 by the WHO Regional Office in Europe for use with children aged nine and above.
 This document presents a slightly simplified version of the original tool, with five answer options instead of six.
-This version of the tool was successfully tested by ICI in Côte d'Ivoire and found to be suitable for use with children aged 5-17.
+This version of the tool was successfully tested by ICI in Côte d'Ivoire and in Ghana and found to be suitable for use with children aged 5-17.